MKme/OpenCast/README.md

 # OpenCast
-3D Printable medical casts and braces using XBox Kinect Camera/scanner
+3D Printable medical casts and braces using XBox 360 Kinect Camera/scanner

 <p align="center">
   <img src="https://github.com/MKme/OpenCast/blob/master/Pics/CURA%20Preview.PNG" width="700"/>
 </p>

-This repo will contain the instructions, examples and files for the OpenCast DIY 3D prinable casts & braces using an XBOX Kinect camera.
-The goal:
+This project will contain the instructions, examples and files for the OpenCast DIY 3D prinable casts & braces using an XBOX Kinect camera.

+### The goal:

 Allow anyone, anywhere to easily create a viable cast or brace with a cheap camera and 3D printer.
 The cast is perfectly formed to the patients body, breathes and can even be worn while bathing.
 This method can also be used for creating a form-fitted prosthetic device for patients as well.

 Most printed casts online seem to be proprietary and closed source- this instruction and files I make freely available for anyone.